 “Don’t tell us you’re applying for a particular job just so you can get a foot in the door for a different role.
-It’s OK to have a long-term career goal of working with external clients, for example, but you need to explain why you are interested in starting out in a non-client-facing position you might be interviewing for, how it fits your skill-set and helps your longer-term career objective.”
+It’s OK to have a long-term career goal of working with external clients, for example, but you need to explain why you are interested in starting out in the non-client-facing position you might be interviewing for, how it fits your skillset and helps your longer-term career objective.”

 “Don’t put things on your CV that you can’t live up to.
 Everything on there is fair game, so you need to be able to elaborate on every line.
 If you say you are fluent in a certain language, then we’ll expect you can prove it.”

-“You should always send a thank you note after an interview, but don’t literally just say ‘thank you.’
+“You should always send a thank-you note after an interview, but don’t literally just say ‘thank you.’
 The note should be short and to the point, but not that short!
 Use the follow-up email as an opportunity to solidify your pitch.
 Say that you learned a lot and you’re excited about the position.
 It shows you have sincere interest in the job.”

 “There is no excuse not to have any questions to ask the interviewer.
 We will always ask whether you have any questions.
 Even if we’ve answered everything you want to know, improvise and work off something that was mentioned in the interview and say that you’d like us to elaborate more on a particular aspect of the position.”

-“A lot of students build a rapport with our recruiters and interviewers and then in the interview over-step the mark and do something that’s just too casual.
+“A lot of students build a rapport with our recruiters and interviewers and then, in the interview, overstep the mark and do something that’s just too casual.
 Be very polished—this includes dress code—you’re not meeting with a friend.
 We’re assessing how you would hold yourself in front of clients and other employees.”

-“There are questions that are standard, like ‘tell me about yourself,’ ‘why our Firm’, ‘why this position?’
+“There are questions that are standard, like: ‘Tell me about yourself,’ ‘Why our firm,’ ‘Why this position?’
 Have an answer in your head for these.
 It doesn’t look good if you can’t tell us about yourself.
-You really need to have an answer that explains why you differentiate our firm from the other banks and therefore why you have chosen to interview with us.”
+You really need to have an answer that explains why you differentiate our firm from the other banks and, therefore, why you have chosen to interview with us.”

 “You’ll end up digging a hole for yourself.
 You’re better off just asking the interviewer to elaborate, or even say you don’t know the answer but would like the opportunity to get back to them.
-Coming back in the thank you letter with an answer is completely acceptable.”
+Coming back in the thank-you letter with an answer is completely acceptable.”